dropseed/plain/bolt/bolt/README.md

 - Integrates first-party and third-party [packages](./packages)
 - Has a [preflight check system](./preflight)

-With the official Bolt ecosystem packages you can:
+With the official Plain ecosystem packages you can:

 - Integrate a full-featured [database ORM](https://plainframework.com/docs/bolt-db/)
 - Use a built-in [user authentication](https://plainframework.com/docs/bolt-auth/) system